httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 # About Intermediaries

-This document does not change how WebSockets interacts with HTTP proxies.
-If a client wishing to speak WebSockets connects via HTTP/2 to a HTTP proxy it should continue to use a traditional (i.e. not with a :protocol pseudo-header) CONNECT to tunnel through that proxy to the WebSocket server via HTTP.
+This document does not change how WebSockets interacts with HTTP forward proxies.
+If a client wishing to speak WebSockets connects via HTTP/2 to an HTTP proxy it should continue to use a traditional (i.e. not with a :protocol pseudo-header) CONNECT to tunnel through that proxy to the WebSocket server via HTTP.